Want to get involved in research with mobile and converged applications?

 "He went to Paris, looking for answers, to questions that bothered him so." - Jimmy Buffett

 For the Fall 2005 semester I had the pleasure of teaching at Georgia Tech Lorraine, GT's campus in Metz, France.
+I have enjoyed co-teaching several courses at GT Lorraine over the years with my colleagues.

-I greatly enjoy spending time with my wife and three growing kids.
 In my "spare" time I work on projects around the house, and, to quote a famous bumper sticker, "I'd rather be sailing".